A Discrete home office sideboard

-Winner of the first edition of the SIT Furniture Design Award “Innovation of the Year” prize, Wouter Myny shares his professional journey and his learnings from the first prototype of the SecretAir – The discrete home office sideboard.
+Winner of the first edition of the SIT Furniture Design Award “Innovation of the Year” prize, Wouter Myny shares his professional journey and his learnings from the first prototype of the SecretAir – the discrete home office sideboard.

 How did you discover your passion for Design?

 When I was a kid, I always thought I would become a mechanical engineer, just like my dad.
 I had a great interest in how things worked, and I assumed I would have a pure technical profession.
-But when I visited an exhibition where schools and universities presented their studies, I met this professor who talked so passionate about industrial design that I immediately felt this was what I wanted to do.
+But when I visited an exhibition where schools and universities presented their studies, I met this professor who talked so passionately about industrial design that I immediately felt this was what I wanted to do.
 Since that day, I never looked back.
 I took a master’s in industrial design, won the prize for the best master project, and have been an industrial designer ever since.
 It did not just become a job, but a lifestyle.

 Could you tell us a little about your professional journey?

-After I took my master’s degree in Belgium, I started working in Sobinco, a company designing and producing components to operate aluminium windows and doors.
-I soon started developing products for the southern European market and I traveled frequently to Portugal to work closely with our Portuguese colleagues.
+After I took my master’s degree in Belgium, I started working at Sobinco, a company designing and producing components to operate aluminium windows and doors.
+I soon started developing products for the southern European market and I travelled frequently to Portugal to work closely with our Portuguese colleagues.
 It was an interesting journey to work together with different cultures.
 Already back then I started designing other things (ceramics, exhibition stands, graphics) in my free time.

 After some years, I moved together with my wife to Norway.
 I first worked some time with technical design in an oil service company, but I soon started missing the design for users, user interaction, and working with ergonomics and aesthetics.
 10 years ago, I started as a product designer at Inventas, Norway’s leading one-stop-shop for product development consultancy.
 I have worked with aquaculture, med-tech, consumer products, and many start-ups.
-I recently became team lead for industrial design at Inventas.
+I recently became a team leader for industrial design at Inventas.

 All this time, besides my day job, I have been working with my other great passion, furniture design.
 I have designed and built most of the furniture at home and now went all-in with the development of the home office sideboard.